 NBD405 New Business Development in Practice

-The purpose of the NBD in Practice course is to provide students a platform where they can work on practice-based new business development projects.
-In these projects, a mentor group will guide the student teams.
-The mentors share their experience with the student team and provides council to the students.
+The purpose of the NBD in Practice course is to provide students a platform where they can work on practice-based new business development projects in collaboration with a Norwegian startup.
+In these projects, an academic mentor will guide the student teams throughout the semester.
+In this course, NHH collaborates with key actors in the Entrepreneurial Ecosystem like: the Bergen Technology Transfer Office (BTO), StartupLab in Oslo, Innovation Norway, and Connect Vest.

-The practice course starts with compulsory whole-day seminars that go in depth on topics necessary for completing a project and for adhering to the profile standards for project discipline.
+The practice course starts in the first week of the semester (week 2 starting on the 7th of Januar) with compulsory seminars that go in depth on topics necessary for completing a project and for adhering to the profile standards for project discipline.
 During these seminars the student groups:

-- will meet the mentor who will introduce them to the company, the new business development problem/challenge.
+- will meet with representatives of the startup and be introduced to the new business development problem/challenge.

 - attend a skill seminar in teamwork and team management skills.

-- attend a skills seminar focusing on methods and guidelines to work with a real-life project.
+- attend seminars focusing on methods and guidelines to work with a real-life project.

 Upon successful completion the candidate: